Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

 “I think what the FBI did is unconscionable,” Caserta’s attorney, Michael Hills, said outside court.
 “And I think the jury just sent them a message loud and clear that these tactics — we’re not going to condone what they’ve done here.”

-Gibbons said the acquittals of Harris and Caserta demonstrated some serious shortcomings in the government’s case.
+Gibbons said the acquittals of Harris and Caserta demonstratedserious shortcomings in the government’s case.

 “We’ll be ready for another trial. … We’ll eventually get what we wanted out of this, which is the truth and the justice I think Adam is entitled to,” Gibbons said.

-Michigan Lt.
+Meanwhile, Michigan Lt.
 Gov. Garlin Gilchrist said the “outcome is disappointing.”
-Whitmer’s office released a statement from her chief of staff, who said Americans are “living through the normalization of political violence.”
+Whitmer’s office released a tough reaction from the governor’s chief of staff, JoAnne Huls.

 Deliberations resumed earlier Friday with a court employee handing jurors a large plastic bag containing pennies, known as evidence exhibit 291.
 The pennies were requested before jurors went home Thursday.